Please enable JavaScript to view the comments powered by Disqus.

 Prince Edward Island Express Entry Stream

-The Canada Express Entry System allows the province of Prince Edward Island to attract potential immigrants for their provincial nominee program.
-The province can send a "Notification of Interest" to people whose Express Entry profiles match the criteria the province is seeking.
+The Express Entry System allows the province of Prince Edward Island to attract potential immigrants for their provincial nominee program.
+The province can send a “Notification of Interest” to people whose Express Entry profiles match the criteria the province seeks.
+For those wanting to immigrate to PEI but do not have a job lined up, the good news is that the PEI Express Entry stream allows you to apply without a job offer from a PEI employer.

-Individuals nominated for Canadian immigration by the PEI PNP will receive enough points under the Express Entry Comprehensive Ranking System to more or less be assured of an invitation during the next draw.
-Once given an Invitation to Apply for Canadian permanent residence, it does not take long to get accepted for PEI immigration, seeing as Express Entry processes applications in six months or less.
+Individuals nominated for Canadian immigration by the PEI PNP will receive enough points under the Express Entry Comprehensive Ranking System (CRS) to practically guarantee an Invitation to Apply (ITA) for Canadian permanent residence during the next draw.
+Once given the ITA, it does not take long to get accepted for PEI immigration, seeing as Express Entry processes applications in six months or less.

-Not every applicant will be accepted into the Prince Edward Island PNP through the Express Entry System.
+Only some will be accepted into the Prince Edward Island PNP through the Express Entry System.
 Candidates must have skills that meet current PEI labor needs.
 These requirements vary over time as labor needs change in the province.
 Candidates are encouraged to investigate the current needs of PEI before applying for the Express Entry System.
-If nominated through a PEI Express Entry stream, potential immigrants can apply for residency through Citizenship and Immigration Canada's online system which is much faster.
+If nominated through a PEI Express Entry stream, potential immigrants can apply for residency through Immigration Refugees and Citizenship Canada’s (IRCC) online system, which is much faster.

 Prince Edward Island Express Entry Stream Eligibility Requirements